 Located right across the Caravan, the King Abdallah mosque was built by the late King Hussein as a memorial for his grandfather.
 This is the only mosque in Amman that welcomes non-Muslim visitors and was the first site Albert and I ever visited in Amman back in 2007.
 As when entering all mosques visitors should dress conservatively, i.e. men shouldn’t wear shorts and women should cover their arms and legs, and hair-a simple scarf should be fine.
 There are abayas (long black robes) and scarves available at the entrance for women if needed.

 Shopping in Amman

 There is nothing more enjoyable than wandering around the balad and browsing the local shops.
 You can find most anything here from scarves to souvenirs to jewelry, to nuts and sweets.
 Shopping in the balad is a great way to engage with local shop owners, experience the day-to-day life of Ammanis, and explore the city.
 If you buy anything (besides the nuts and sweets that is) be sure to bargain.

 Jordan River Foundation

-The Jordan River Foundation, is a non-governmental organization that aims to protect children and empower communities with a focus on women in those communities.
+The Jordan River Foundation is a non-governmental organization that aims to protect children and empower communities with a focus on women in those communities.
 Their showroom on Rainbow Street sells products made with the Foundation’s support, including cushions, baskets, jewelry, wall hangings, and Dead Sea products.
-The prices are a bit high (even by U.S. standards), but the products are high-quality and all the proceeds go back to supporting the Foundation and its programs.
+The prices are high (even by U.S. standards), but the products are high-quality and all the proceeds go back to supporting the Foundation and its programs.

 Wild Jordan Nature Shop